wdawson/vscode-bkr/README.md

 ## Extension Settings

-This extension does not currently contribute any settings.
-Please file an issue if you want to customize the behavior.
+This extension contributes two configuration options.
+Please file an issue if you want to customize the behavior further.

+### `betterKillRing.ringSize`

+The maximum number of kills to keep in the kill ring.
+The default is 20.

+### `betterKillRing.multiLineKill.enabled`

+When enabled, if the cursor is in the same position as the last kill, the next kill will be appended to the last kill, resulting in a single entry in the kill ring.

 ## Known Issues